mortonl/zebra-label-generator/CONTRIBUTING.md

 # Contributing to zebra-label-generator

 Thank you for your interest in contributing to zebra-label-generator!
-This document provides guidelines and requirements for contributing to the project.
+For now, I'm wanting to develop the core of this library by myself and make it a bit more feature complete, and then I'll open it up to the community and start accepting contributions when I feel I've reached a place where I'm happy to do so.
+When that time comes however this document provides guidelines and requirements for contributing to the project.

+## Pull Request General Notes

+If you can split a pull-request please do so, I much prefer to review many small PRs rather than fewer larger ones.
+It also helps if there could be any differences of opinion as some of the stuff can be happily merged while we're bike-shedding.

 ## Code Style and Standards